baudelaine/hak/README.md

 **!!!
 WARNING !!!**

-Push application **from hak-master directory ONLY or command will fail**
+Push application **from hak-master directory ONLY or command will fail**:
 ```
 cf p
 ```